No more 'nuance': Democrats slam GOP abortion-rights backers

 That's an argument Colorado Democrats have tried to make, unsuccessfully, before.
 In 2014, Democratic Sen. Mark Udall lost his race to Republican Cory Gardner, an abortion rights opponent who defused the issue by backing over-the-counter women's contraception to demonstrate he wasn't hostile to reproductive health.

-Gardner's backers mocked Udall as “Mark Uterus” for hammering relentlessly on abortion and assured voters that Roe wasn't at risk.
-He lost his reelection bid in 2020, when Colorado voters replaced him with a Democrat supporting abortion rights after President Donald Trump appointed Justice Amy Coney Barrett, the deciding vote in Dobbs, in the campaign's final weeks.
+Gardner's supporters mocked Udall as “Mark Uterus” for hammering relentlessly on abortion and they assured voters that Roe wasn't at risk.
+Gardner lost his reelection bid in 2020, when Colorado voters replaced him with a Democrat supporting abortion rights after then-President Donald Trump picked now-Supreme Court Justice Amy Coney Barrett, the deciding vote in Dobbs, in the campaign's final weeks.

 Now Democrats are trying again with O'Dea.
 In an interview, the first-time candidate said of his opponent's attack: “It's pretty dishonest, pretty disingenuous.”